Bill A.11328/S.10340 requires New York's Health Commissioner to act. It must add alpha-gal syndrome to the state's reportable disease list.

 What Alpha-Gal Syndrome Actually Does

-About 60% of diagnosed patients experience anaphylaxis at some point, and the condition was linked to a confirmed death in New Jersey in 2025.
-That severity has already pushed at least 15 states, including Arkansas, Massachusetts, and West Virginia, to make it reportable ahead of New York.
+About 60% of diagnosed patients experience anaphylaxis at some point.
+The condition was linked to a confirmed death in New Jersey in 2025.

 NY Alpha-Gal Policy Timeline